-How to Connect to Workday Data in Python on Linux/UNIX
+How to Connect to Workday Data in Using Python: 6 Steps

 Create Python applications on Linux/UNIX machines with connectivity to Workday data.
 Leverage the pyodbc module for ODBC in Python.